ianl-terawe/academy/hpc/prototyping/oneAPI_samples.md

 ## Other Uses

 The Intel toolchain can be applied to source code that _does not_ involve oneAPI.
+You can make use of this setup:

+- To prototype with your own code
+- To make use sample code from other sources